Doctor of Medicine and Doctor of Philosophy Combined Degree Program

 To satisfy the residence requirement, the student must complete a minimum of 9 credit hours per semester or 10-week summer semester in resident study at Texas A&M University for the required period.
 A student who enters a doctoral degree program with a baccalaureate degree may fulfill residence requirements in excess of one academic year (18 credit hours) by registration during summer sessions or by completion of a less-than-full course load (in this context a full course load is considered 9 credit hours per semester).

-Time Limit
+Time Limits

 99-Hour and 7-Year Cap on Doctoral Degrees

 Doctoral students who exceed the credit limit will receive notification from the Graduate and Professional School during the semester in which they are enrolled and exceeding the limit in their current degree program.
-The notification will explain that the State of Texas does not provide funding for any additional hours in which a student is enrolled in excess of 99 hours.
-Texas A&M University will recover the lost funds by requiring students in excess of 99 hours to pay tuition at the non-funded, non-resident rate.
+The notification will explain that the State of Texas does not provide funding for any additional hours in which a student is enrolled in excess of ninety-nine (99) hours.
+Texas A&M University will recover the lost funds by requiring students in excess of ninety-nine hours to pay tuition at the non-funded, non-resident rate.
 This non-funded, non-resident tuition rate status will be updated for the following semester and in all subsequent semesters until receipt of a doctoral degree.
 Please see the Tuition Calculator at the non-resident rate for an example of potential charges.

 - Biochemistry and Molecular Biophysics